pillowmath/Rating-Estimator/README.md

 For very large datasets, where the rating matrix may not fit into memory, use rating_estimator_sparse.py, which uses SciPy sparse matrix formats to compute the rating estimator; for this file, you just need a matrix of ratings as an .npz file and a .csv file listing of your item ids (in the same order as the columns of your matrix).

 ## Files
-* create_ratings_matrix.py takes the linked dataset and outputs a .csv file containing a matrix of ratings.
+* The files in the "Build Rating Matrix" folder take in various datasets and convert the raw data into a matrix (or sparse matrix) of ratings, where the rows are raters and the columns are items.

 * rating_estimator.py takes in a matrix of ratings (with raters as rows and items as columns) as a .csv file and outputs .csv files for average ratings, primitive ratings, and rating estimator ratings.